rackerlabs/support-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-linuxmac.md

 ---

 This article demonstrates how to use a private key to log in to a Linux&reg;
-server by using a private key with a Terminal session on MacOS&reg; X. However, you can follow the same process to use a private key when using any terminal software on Linux.
+server by using a private key with a Terminal session on macOS&reg;.
+However, you can follow the same process to use a private key when using any terminal software on Linux.

-**Note:** For information about using SecureShell (SSH) private keys on Microsoft&reg; Windows&reg; operating systems, see
+**Note:** For information about using Secure Shell (SSH) private keys on Microsoft&reg; Windows&reg; operating systems, see
 [Logging in with an SSH Private Key on Windows](/how-to/logging-in-with-an-ssh-private-key-on-windows) and [Generate RSA keys with SSH by using PuTTYgen](https://support.rackspace.com/how-to/generating-rsa-keys-with-ssh-puttygen/).